ryan-berwald/ExchangeRatesAssignment/README.md

 # ExchangeRatesAssignment
-This is a .NET core take home assignment project for Intermediate engineers
+This is a .NET core take home assignment project for Intermediate engineers.